SamanKhamesian/IAIFI-Summer-School-Program-2026/README.md

 At the end of the Hackathon on Friday, August 7, we will have a block for presentations of work done on these topics.
 Forming groups is strongly encouraged!

-Enter your team here by noon on Friday, August 7: https://forms.gle/V1T2SViXbDm1gRaAA
+Enter your team here by noon on Friday, August 7: *Link to be posted Friday morning.*

 ### Prompts